hugoroy/blog/tosdr-in-action-owned.md

 [ep1]: http://tosdr.org/blog/tosdr-in-action-i-have-read-and-agree.html

-This week, we're focusing on another big matter when it comes to terms of service.
-This one takes many forms and raises many questions (e.g., “Can they sell my content?”) that some Terms try to deal with by writing things like: “What is yours stays yours” or “You retain your rights to your photos”, and etc.

-However, most of these statements are meaningless because copyright law doesn't work that way; there are many things you can do with a copyright which are not “selling” in a legal sense.
+This week, we're focusing on another big topic related to terms of service: what's happening to content (e.g. pictures, videos) you upload to a service?

+Services usually mention that they're not going to sell your content or that “what's yours stays yours.”
+Yet, you'd better be
+careful: there are still many things they could do…

 ## A (very) basic introduction to copyright and author's rights